dirkpetersen/froster/README.md

 ### Error: Permission denied (publickey,gssapi-keyex,gssapi-with-mic)

-This error can occur when using `froster restore --ec2`.
+This error can occur when using `froster restore --aws`.
 To resolve this problem delete or rename the ssh key `~/.config/froster/cloud/froster-ec2.pem` (or froster-ec2.pem in your shared config location)

 ### Why can't I use Froster to archive to Google Drive, Sharepoint/OneDrive, etc ?